Miracle-Fruit/kikeriki/cassandra/README.md

 1. Listing  all the posts made by an account.

-        SELECT content FROM twitter.tweets where author_id = X;
+        SELECT content FROM twitter.tweets where author_id = 233248636;

-        SELECT * FROM twitter.tweets WHERE author='katyperry' ALLOW FILTERING;

 2. Find the 100 accounts with the most followers